shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/matchstick.md

 ```sh
 $ mkdir tests && cd tests && touch masterchefV2.test.ts
 ```
-Your testfile(masterchefV2.test.ts) should be the same name as the mappingfile
+Your test file (masterchefV2.test.ts) should be the same name as the mappingfile
 ```
 dataSources:
   - kind: ethereum/contract